Authorization and Authentication

 API Response

 The API will always respond with a JSON response.
 Even in the case of errors.
 Typically the API response will be wrapped in a Response object.
-For example, a request to the campaigns end-point (/api/v1/campaigns) returns:
+For example, a request to list all campaigns end-point returns and array of campaign objects:

 The Status, along with the HTTP status code, indicates if the request was processed successfully.
 If an error occurred, the Message will contain details about the error.